vivekup3424/kube-controller/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.
+Adding some new stuffs here.